Join the Elefant Traks mailing list for access to exclusive offers, discounts and more.

 Smokey’s Haunt was also nominated for a j award for Australian Album of The Year and Rolling Stone Awards for Best Independent Release and Album of the Year.
-In early 2013 it was nominated for the Australian Music Prize (AMP), Urthboy’s third consecutive nomination – one of the select few artists to consistently get shortlisted.
+In early 2013 it was nominated for the AMP, Urthboy’s third consecutive nomination - one of the select few artists to consistently get shortlisted.